helenzhou6/FAC-Notes/weekFour.md

 ### Project
 _Resource:_ [_FAC instructions_](https://github.com/foundersandcoders/master-reference/blob/master/coursebook/week-4/project.md)

-* Producing an autocomplete website/widget
+Producing an autocomplete website/widget.
+[Our code](https://github.com/fac-13/vithAutocomplete) and [our website](https://vith-autocomplete.herokuapp.com/)
 * [Heroku Cheatsheet](https://hackmd.io/X3nL7fDwRRS3Yn8TIz5NVA)
 * Can use `startsWith()`
+* `querystring` (core Node module) is your friend when it comes to parsing/stringifying URL (particularly when spaces etc are converted to `%20`).

 ### Other snippets of code
 * I love this description of objects: contain properties that are **"key:value" pairs**.